3 Important SEO Practices

 As one can see, the link is also highlighted in the result.

 There are also some important guidelines to follow when dealing with URLs.
 The first one is consistency – whatever choices a publisher makes regarding URLs, their use must be consistent.
-Also, one should categorize them as much as possible but, at the same time, keeping it simple.
-As pointed out by InspireBlogger, URLs should basically be clean and easy to understand.
+Also, one should categorize them as much as possible but, at the same time, keep it simple.

 Image ALT Tags